Yongzheng Dynasty

-Yongzheng Dynasty is a 1999 Chinese historical television series starring Tang Guoqiang and Jiao Huang.
-The series, spanning 44 episodes, occupied the CCTV-1 prime time slot; after its premiere, there have been many re-runs of the show on television networks in mainland China, Taiwan and Hong Kong.
-The series was adapted from Eryue He's historical novels, which are loosely based on historical events in the reigns of the Kangxi and Yongzheng Emperors in the Qing dynasty (1644–1911).
-The series was followed by a 2001 prequel, Kangxi Dynasty, and a 2002 sequel, Qianlong Dynasty, both of which were also based on Eryue He's novels.
+Yongzheng Dynasty is a 1999 Chinese historical television series adapted from Eryue He's novel The Great Yongzheng Emperor, which is based on the events during the reigns of the Kangxi and Yongzheng Emperors of the Qing dynasty (1644–1911).
+Starring Tang Guoqiang as the Yongzheng Emperor, the 44-episode series occupied the CCTV-1 prime time slot; after its premiere, there have been many re-runs of the show on television networks in mainland China, Taiwan and Hong Kong.
+The series was followed by a 2001 prequel, Kangxi Dynasty, and a 2002 sequel, Qianlong Dynasty, both of which are also based on Eryue He's novels.

-Yongzheng Dynasty was one of the most watched television series in mainland China in the 1990s and remains one of the "classics" among Chinese historical television dramas.
+Yongzheng Dynasty was one of the most watched television series in mainland China in the 1990s and remains one of the "classics" among Chinese historical dramas.
 It is among the highest rated CCTV-1 prime time historical dramas in history.
 The series roughly covers Chinese history from 1705, some 15 years prior to the Yongzheng Emperor's accession to the throne, to the emperor's death in 1735.
 About one third of the content is devoted to the struggle among the Kangxi Emperor's sons for the succession to their father's throne.

 Yongzheng Dynasty received critical acclaim.
 The major themes covered in the series include loyalty and betrayal, fratricide, political corruption, and the centralisation of power.